chef-cft/national-parks-demo/README.md

 ## Usage
-In order run the
+In order run this repo, you must first install Habitat.
+You can find setup docs on the [Habitat Website](https://www.habitat.sh/docs/install-habitat/).

 ## Terraform
 Included in the repo is terraform code for launching the application in AWS.
+You will need to have an [AWS account already created](https://aws.amazon.com), and install [Terraform](https://www.terraform.io/intro/getting-started/install.html).

+Once the prereqs have been taken care...